fusion407/chat-app-frontend/README.md

 Welcome to Chat-App!

-This is a simple learning project using ReactJS for my frontend, and json-server for the backend.
+This is a simple front-end project using ReactJS.

-The backend repository will be found here: https://github.com/fusion407/chat-app-backend The backend server is hosted by onrender
+The backend repository will be found here: https://github.com/fusion407/chat-app-backend

+The backend is hosted by Onrender: https://chat-app-data.onrender.com/ The front end is on Netlify: https://fusion407-chat-app.netlify.app/

 In order to fulfill this projects requirements I must: